 - Instead of asking yourself “am I emotionally unavailable?” you are quick to label others as such.

 - You have the disease to please but can’t ever please yourself.
 And no one can ever please you, ESPECIALLY the emotionally available people in your life.
-You exhaust and eventually, detract them because you’re an unsolvable jigsaw puzzle.
+You exhaust them because you’re an unsolvable jigsaw puzzle who also, may be taking them for granted.

 “Am I emotionally unavailable?”
 If you are, here’s how to reconnect and reclaim your life: